azeez-72/BitWits/README.md

 - Once the app is opened, You will see registration screen.
 Follow the instructions to create your account.
 - You are free to create a class or Join pre-existing class.
-- If you want to join a class, go ahead and click on **Create Class** button.
+- If you are the CR of your class, go ahead and click on **Create Class** button.
 It will redirect you to new page, where you will be asked to Enter your roll number, your year and branch.
 Then click on Create and ¡estupendo! you just created a new classroom!

 - To join a class, click on **Join class** button.
 THen enter your roll number and classroom code that you must have received from CR.
 Click on Join.